 Hi, I’m Ollie.
-I love life and I love photography.
+I love life and I love photography and especially Fine Art Photography.
 Interesting, given I often photograph dead birds – I thought it may have been a phase but it has been years now so I think it has advanced to an obsession.

 When not photographing dead birds you can usually find me photographing water or things that look like water- be it still, frozen, lakes, rivers, ocean,or simply playing with light.